4 March 2014

 What people don’t realise, however, is that they also work with managers to help develop long-term strategies for growth and development, and implement training procedures.

-The most successful companies view HR as a vital link to growth from the outset, but the majority of firms with fewer than 50 employees don’t have a dedicated human resources department.
-In fact, the average ratio of HR reps to employees is about one rep for every 50-55 employees1.
+The most successful companies view Human Resources management as a vital link to growth from the outset, but the majority of firms with fewer than 50 employees don’t have a dedicated human resources department.

 When does a company need a dedicated HR person?